pbaesse/cartao-virtual/README.md

      git clone
     ```

-    Copie a url do repositório lá no botão "clone or download":
+    Copie a url do repositório no botão "clone or download":

     ![Exemplo](img1.png)